Turquie Santé

 What are the stages of keratoconus?

-The Amsler-Krumeich grading system is the internationally accepted classification for keratoconus severity.
-Your stage determines your treatment path:
+The Amsler-Krumeich classification system remains the globally accepted standard for staging keratoconus severity.
+Your assigned stage directly shapes treatment strategy:

 StageCorneal curvatureKey symptomsTypical treatment